-If, after the initial report of sexual harassment is made, the college determines that the alleged misconduct doesn't meet the Title IX definition of sexual harassment, then the college will dismiss the Title IX complaint and may refer it to the Office of Student Rights &

-Responsibilities, which will follow the Code of Student Conduct procedures.
-The parties have the right to appeal the dismissal from the Title IX Grievance process.
+If, after the initial report of sexual harassment is made, the college determines that the alleged misconduct doesn't meet the Title IX definition of sexual harassment, then the college will dismiss the Title IX complaint and may refer it to the Office of Student Rights & Responsibilities, which will follow the Code of Student Conduct procedures.
+The parties have a right to appeal a dismissal from the Title IX Grievance process.

-What is the process if I request an investigation?
+What is the process if the complainant requests an investigation?